 Massachusetts ocean lovers take note!
-Important legislation to update our state’s outdated beach access laws has just been filed on Beacon Hill by Rep. Dylan Fernandes and Sen. Julian Cyr.
+Important legislation to update our state’s outdated beach access laws has just been refiled for the 2023-2024 legislative session on Beacon Hill by Rep. Dylan Fernandes and Sen. Julian Cyr.

-You can help Surfrider MA improve public access to the coast for all people by contacting your own elected state representatives and asking them to co-sponsor ‘An Act Relative to Recreation on Private Tidelands’ H.908 / S.511 (Formerly Docket Numbers HD.3191 / SD.1381).
+You can help Surfrider MA improve public access to the coast for all people by contacting your own elected state representatives and asking them to co-sponsor ‘An Act Relative to Recreation on Private Tidelands’ Docket Numbers HD.3027 / SD.231.
 More details below.

 A Bit of Background

 Beach access in every state is guided by the ‘Public Trust Doctrine’ which has its origins in ancient Roman law and holds that all rights in the tidelands (between the high and low tide marks) and the water itself are held ‘in trust’ by the state for the benefit of the public, regardless of private land ownership.

 Despite this, Massachusetts has some of the oldest and most restrictive beach access laws in the country.
 Our current laws are rooted in the ‘Colonial Ordinances of 1641-1647’ and generally prohibit beachgoers from accessing any private beach above the low tide mark without permission of the property owner.
 In most other coastal states, property owners are significantly restricted from limiting public access below the mean high tide mark.

 Current Massachusetts law does specifically reserve public access to private tidelands for 3 purposes: fishing, fowling, and navigation.

 The proposed remedy – ‘An Act Relative to Recreation on Private Tidelands’ (HD.3027 / SD.231) – is simple, minimally invasive, and effective.
 If passed, it will reaffirm ‘recreation’ as a specifically allowed public use of private tidelands by updating the definition of ‘private tidelands’ in MA state law to be: